awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.md

 **Note**
 We recommend that you *don't* run PowerShell as an administrator with elevated permissions except when required by the task at hand\.
 This is because of the potential security risk and is inconsistent with the principle of least privilege\.

-1. To install the modularized AWS\.Tools package using the AWS\.Tools\.Installer module, run the following command\.
+1. To install the modularized AWS\.Tools package using the `AWS.Tools.Installer` module, run the following command\.

    ```
    PS > Install-Module -Name AWS.Tools.Installer